-Because of the need to ensure compliance with a number of complex but strict conditions, it is essential to take competent professional advice when setting up or administering a trust for someone with a disability, e.g. from a:
+Because of the need to ensure compliance with a number of complex but strict conditions, it is essential to take competent professional advice when setting up or administering a trust for someone with a disability, for example from a:

 - trust and estate practitioner – you can find a practitioner on the Society of Trust and Estate Practitioners website.

 - solicitor – you can find a solicitor on the websites of the Law Society, the Law Society of Scotland or the Law Society of Northern Ireland.

 - Such a person should also be able to advise upon the impacts of a trust on any benefits the disabled beneficiary is in receipt of.
 In general this will depend on the type of trust (money in a discretionary trust is usually not counted) and the type of benefits (please note that not all disability benefits are means tested).

 The information that follows is intended purely as a brief outline of the tax rules and not in any way as a specialist text.
 For a specialist text, we can suggest Trust Taxation and Estate Planning, 4th Edition, by Emma Chamberlain and Chris Whitehouse, published by Sweet & Maxwell.

 What are trusts (in general)?